Deploy Smart Flows On-Premises

 C:\Xpertdoc Smart Flows\project-prod> smartflows-server start

-Once you’ve executed the install command and started the service, you can confirm the system’s activation via the log file.
+Once you’ve executed the install command and started the service, youneed to confirm that Smart Flows itself started successfully.
+This needs to be done via the log file.
 Your server XML file in the installation folders specifies where you have configured your system to store the log files.
-To confirm if the service is started you can always check the log files.
+To confirm if the Smart Flows is started you can always check the log files.

 1. Navigate to the XML file located in your installation folder.

-2. Note where the system indicates where the logs are stored, for example, C:\Xpertdoc Smart Flows\project-prod> smartflows-server start.
+2. Note where the system indicates where the logs are stored, for example, C:\Xpertdoc Smart Flows\project-prod\logs.

-4. Open the log file and verify activation
+4. Open the log file and verify that Smart Flows has started.

 4.1.
-If your log file includes, the entry application started, you have successfully started your Smart Flows service.
+If your log file includes, the entry application started, you have successfully started your Smart Flows application.
 Please continue to Test Smart Flows Service.

 4.2.
-If your log file does not include entry application started, please repeat STEP 1 Confirming Smart Flows service start on page 1 through STEP 3 Confirming Smart Flows service start on page 1 to install and activate your Smart Flows service.
+If your log file does not include entry application started, then please look at the logs and read the errors.
+Smart Flows is written in Java, a lot of information about all kinds of errors can be found through internet searches.
+Also, it often helps to re-check all the steps from STEP 1 Confirming Smart Flows service start on page 1 through STEP 3 Confirming Smart Flows service start on page 1 to make sure that everything is configured correctly.activat.
 If you continue to experience issues, please reach out to our Customer Success Team.

 Test and Log In Smart Flows Service

-Now that your Smart Flows service is active, you can navigate to it in your browser and login to your project for the first time.
+Now that your Smart Flows application has started, you can navigate to it in your browser and login to your project for the first time.

 You can locate your Smart Flows server URL in your application.properties file.
-The Smart Flows server value is set by the project.baseurl element.
+The Smart Flows server value is set by the project.baseurl property.

 1. In your browser’s address bar, copy and paste the URL for Smart Flows server.

-2. (Optional) Add the port number after your Smart Flows server URL if you are not using the default port number.
+2. Make sure to add the port number after your Smart Flows server URL if you are not using the default port number of http or https.

 The login page for your Smart Flows instance displays.